SnapInteractive/mergeatron/README.md

 # DO YOUR THING DOWN HERE
 ```

  * Update the above shell script to have the proper references to your master branch.
-You'll need to manually ensure that `origin` and `upstream` are created.

 ## Extending Mergeatron